tim1e9/fit-jwt/_samples/default-sample/README.md

 # Using fit-jwt

-This sample application demonstrates how to use fit-jwt with Google as the OAuth provider.
+This sample application demonstrates how to use fit-jwt in a NodeJS application.

 Before starting, be sure that `fit-jwt` has been published to either a public NPM registry.
 (Or, to a private one, which is identified by the presence of a `.npmrc` file.)